kubernetes/enhancements/keps/sig-api-machinery/6164-internal-type-elimination/README.md

 #### Step 2:

-Introduce guardrails to prevent internal types from becoming needlessly differen than the stable served version.
+Introduce guardrails to prevent internal types from becoming needlessly different than the stable served version.

 We plan to modify conversion-gen to track differences between the types and